jkkummerfeld/website-source/content/publication/ws-acl-convai19dstc7/index.md

 publication_types: ["1"]

-publication: "ACL Workshop: NLP for Conversational AI"
+publication: Proceedings of the First Workshop on NLP for Conversational AI

 publication_short: "ACL Workshop: NLP for Conversational AI"